tsuACM/truman_acm_website/_pages/hacktruman.markdown

 5. Presentation - *Was the project presented well?
 Was the speaker well prepared?*

 ## Prizes

-There will be Steam and Amazon gift cards available as prizes!
+The prizes are:

+* A Steam gift card
+* An Amazon gift card
+* Snacks & Sodas

+First place will have first pick of the prizes, and so on.

 # Prompt: Generator